maxlambrecht/svid-exercise/README.md

 Server listening on address :3000
 ```

-By default the server listen on _https://localhost:3000_
+By default the server listens on _https://localhost:3000_
 You can use another address using the option _--addr_

 ###### Run the Client